raphaelmansuy/datacamp/scikit-learn/01-course.md

 ### classification

-In a classification problem the target value to predict is discrete value.
+In a classification problem the target value to predict is a discrete value.

 ### regression